Wildscizor/Health-Care-Management-v2/README.md

 - Verify that your virtual environment is activated

 That's about it!
 The system is pretty straightforward once you get it running.
 Let me know if you need help with anything specific.

+## What's New?
+Changelog:
+- Blog system with MySQL storage, images, categories, draft support
+- Streamlit pages for writing and browsing blog posts